 The Torres del Paine is not just all about the mammals!
 The scenery is quite staggering.
 Fabulously bright Torrent Ducks emerge from cascading waters, Rheas wander across the road in small groups oblivious to the human presence and very often we’ll see the characteristic shape of Andean Condors drifting overhead.
 But back to the mammals!
 Foxes are quite often encountered, mostly the little Chillas, whilst dawn and dusk are likely to bring encounters with Big Hairy Armadillos (that is the species name!) and Humboldt’s Skunk.
 The rare Huemel deer is found the Southern Beech woodlands.
 Further south we’ll look for the Culpeo, a larger Fox, around Punta Arenas and visit the wonderful Isla Magdalena Penguin colonies.
 Three hundred thousand Humboldt’s Penguins nest here.
 The boat journey to and from the island will allow us to see beautiful black and white Commerson’s Dolphins as well as so many Albatrosses and Giant Petrels.

 Moving to Chiloe Island and its temperate rainforests we’ll spend several days enjoying the hospitality of Patricio and his family who have for generations owned a huge chunk of the island and have turned twenty thousand hectares of it into the private Tepuhueico Reserve.
 This lovely place has no roads into it, one has to travel by boat across a lake to the lovely lodge.
 Inside the reserve the only roads are a few tracks that we can drive or walk looking for the tiny Southern Pudu deer and a host of interesting birds including Des Murs’s Wiretail.
 Our main mammal targets here are the very rare Darwin’s Fox, there being only 250 or so left in the wild, and the Kodkod, or Guigna, one of the World’s smallest cats.
 Both frequent the area around the lodge, though they may still require some work to find them.
 Another attraction here is the rarely encountered Monitos del Monte, a primitive marsupial whose nearest relatives are found across the Pacific in Australia.
 Southern River Otters are sometimes seen in the lake and if we don’t see them here we’ll look for them further north when we explore the northwest of the island where we’ll look for Marine Otters, South American Sea Lions and Peale’s Dolphins.
-We’ll have another chance to enjoy close-up Humboldt’s & Magellanic Penguins, whilst offshore we’ll take a boat trip to look for Sei Whales and Blue Whales, the form occurring here often known as the Pygmy Blue Whale!
+We’ll have another chance to enjoy close-up Humboldt’s & Magellanic Penguins, whilst offshore we’ll watch for Dolphins and Sei Whales.

 Mammals.
 Also Birds and Landscapes.